-- 1) The site should have suitable vehicular access and the appropriate level of local car parking that conforms to the ESCC standards (ESCC Guidance for Parking in Non Residential Developments). - 2) The residual impact of the proposed development on the highway network, after any mitigation, should not be severe.
+- 1) The site should have suitable vehicular access and the appropriate level of local car parking that conforms to the ESCC standards (ESCC Guidance for Parking in Non Residential Developments). - 2) The proposed development should not have an unacceptable impact on the local highway network.
+Plans must have a transport report, transport statement or assessment relevant to the scale of the development.

-- 3) The development should not result in significant harm to the amenities of adjoining residents or other adjacent users (for example due to increased traffic, noise or smells). - 4) The development is subject to other policies in this plan, and to Rother District CS policies RA2 (General Strategy in the Countryside) and RA3 (ii) (Development in the Countryside).
+- 3) The site should be able to accommodate delivery vehicles or other forms of logistical support without impacting on traffic circulation.
+Only limited expansion will be allowed in minor lanes including (but not limited to) Church Street, Lymden Lane, Cross Lane and Tinkers Lane. - 4) The development should not result in significant harm to the amenities of adjoining residents or other adjacent users (for example due to increased traffic, noise or smells). - 5) The development is subject to other policies in this plan, and to Rother District CS policies RA2 (General Strategy in the Countryside) and RA3 (ii) (Development in the Countryside).